-MultiMension is currently working with Dr. Philip Peng and neuroscientists at the University Health Network to produce a series of innovative educational materials for clinicians.
+MultiMension worked with Dr. Philip Peng and neuroscientists at the University Health Network to produce a series of innovative educational materials for clinicians.
 With a challenge to illustrate the mechanisms of pain and scientific advances for understanding pain, we have been developing medical animations and illustrations to efficiently inform busy physicians about cutting-edge science.

 Going through, our guiding design principle is conveying just the right amount of complexity and science through storytelling and supporting visuals, and providing detailed, supplementary content after each video.
 We focused on the key points of the information structure, and implemented cinematography techniques such as split screen viewing and an aesthetic style that emulates the nature of the content.